-In rare occurrences, there may be a need to extend the two week period of completion due to extreme extenuating circumstances such as illness, family issues, etc. When such circumstances exist, the student must submit a request in writing for additional time to the director who has final approval for any extension.
-The amount of additional time allowed will be determined by the director in conjunction with the student and their parents.
+In rare occurrences, there may be a need to extend the two week period of completion due to extreme extenuating circumstances such as serious medical situations or family issues, etc. When such circumstances exist, the student must submit a request in writing for additional time to the director who has final approval for any extension.
+The amount of additional time allowed will be determined by the director in conjunction with the student and their parents/guardians.